KChun510/BankingCalculator/README.md

 Using the python interface "tkinter", I created a calculator that computes basic banking calculations.
-This project was to meant to expirment with creating a working UI.
+This project was to meant to expirment with creating a working UI, that recieves multiple forms of input.

 My app can currenlty calculate, apr, simple interest, compund interest, and monthly payments.